comebacktomorrow/MAgik/README.md

 MAgik works from within your grandma folder in program files.
 From there, it knows how to discover what versions of the software you have installed.
 After you've placed it in there, run MAgik Config!

-*Note* Some functions require admin access.
-Run as Admistrator, or set Compatibility in Properties as "Run as Administrator".

 ##MAgik Config
 The Config GUI replaces the old switches that were somewhat confusing, even to me.
 You can either run the MAgik Config directly, or you can quickly press and hold down tab when booting MAgik.
 It gives you options to: